rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 Client libraries or applications **may** choose to connect to the node that hosts the current leader replica of a specific queue for improved data locality.

-This general rule applies to all protocols supported by RabbitMQ except for one.
+This general rule applies to all messaging data types supported by RabbitMQ except for one.
 [Streams](./streams/) are an exception to this rule, and require clients, regardless of the protocol they use, to connect to a node that hosts a replica (a leader of rollower) of the target stream.
 Consequently, RabbitMQ Stream protocol clients will [connect to multiple nodes in parallel](https://www.rabbitmq.com/blog/2021/07/23/connecting-to-streams).